 Hedy Nai-Lin Chang is a consultant specializing in early childhood education, family support, and neighborhood transformation.
 In her previous job as a senior program officer for Strengthening Families at the Evelyn and Walter Haas Jr. Fund, she oversaw its grantmaking focused on helping families succeed economically and preparing their children for school through investments in low-income neighborhoods combined with local and state policy work.
 She is also the former co-director of California Tomorrow, a nonprofit that uses research, technical assistance, coalition-building, and advocacy to advance policies and practices that promote equal opportunity and healthy development of children and families in a diverse society.
 She is also the author of numerous publications.
 Member since 2007

-Joy Hoffmann is group vice president for Community Development and Public Information for the Federal Reserve Bank of San Francisco (FRBSF) overseeing community development, economic and financial education, the Bank’s public website, media relations, community, public, and economic outreach programs throughout the nine western states that comprise the Twelfth District.
+Joy Hoffmann is Senior Vice President and Community Reinvestment Act Officer for Bank of the West.
+Prior to this, she served for 18 years with the Federal Reserve Bank of San Francisco (FRBSF), most recently as Group Vice President for Community Development and Public Information for the overseeing community development, economic and financial education, the Bank’s public website, media relations, community, public, and economic outreach programs throughout the nine western states that comprise the Twelfth District.
 Before joining the community affairs staff at the FRBSF in 1995, Joy worked for the Federal Home Loan Bank of San Francisco, and earlier served as a research associate for Neighborhood Housing Services of America, a national secondary market for affordable housing.
 She serves on Operation Hope’s Corporate Council of CEOs and chairs their Regional Board of Directors of Northern California.
 She is also an advisor to BAYCAT, an educational and arts program based in the Bayview Hunter’s Point community.
 Member since 2007

 Sarah James is a Bay Area native, having grown up on the Peninsula.
 A graduate from UC Berkeley in 1999 with a double major in History and Peace and Conflicts Studies, she also became interested in food and in education during her studies.
 She is currently planning on starting her own farm after many years of working in the food industry and on various small organic farms growing vegetables in New England.
 Member since 2011